 - Employee handbook, manual, or other documents describing work rules, policies, and procedures

-- Pension benefits and retirement plan information, including monthly statements, including any ESOP plan materials
+- Pension benefits and retirement plan information, including monthly statements, and any ESOP plan materials

-Do not engaged in “self-help” discovery by taking documents or accessing information to which you have no right to possess.
-Doing so could potentially hurt your employment law claims and expose you to legal liability.
-Your lawyer can obtain copies of such documents through the discovery process later, if necessary.
+When collecting potential evidence, do not engage in “self-help” discovery by taking documents or accessing information that you have no right to access or possess.
+Doing so could potentially hurt your employment law claims and expose you to counterclaims.
+Your lawyer can use formal discovery tools to request documents and records later in the case.

 The value of a given case varies significantly based on many factors, most of which are outside of your control, including the severity of the discrimination, how much money you have lost in earnings and benefits (if terminated), the type and quality of evidence, whether or not you reported the discrimination, and if the harasser or company have discriminated against people in the past.

-But there are four general categories of damages in employment cases:
+But there are four general categories of damages for wrongful termination cases:

 - Lost wages and benefits (your former weekly earnings + value of employer-paid benefits x the number of weeks you have been out of work)